destrat18/destrat18.github.io/_pages/research.md

 ## Program Verification
 Ensuring the correctness of smart contracts is crucial.
 Traditional testing methods fall short as they only cover a limited set of possible executions.
 To guarantee that smart contracts behave as intended in all scenarios, we need formal verification.
 Formal methods offer a mathematical approach to prove the correctness of smart contracts, providing a higher level of assurance that they are free from bugs and vulnerabilities.

+## My Research Goals
+I am interested in using formal verification techniques to reason about properties of smart contracts.
+However, current verification techniques are not scalable to real-world contracts; they are often computationally expensive and require significant time.
+My goal is to use recent trends in complexity theory, called parameterized algorithms, to design efficient and sound techniques for verifying smart contracts.